 - a.
 HbA1c lab test

 - b.
 Checking for kidney disease

 - c.
-Annual dilated eye exam or retinal imaging, including one by an optometrist or ophthalmologist (no cost sharing)
+Annual dilated eye exam or retinal imaging, including one by an optometrist or ophthalmologist

 - d.
-Diabetes self-management programs

-- i.
-One diabetes assessment and training program after you are diagnosed with diabetes
+Diabetes self-management programs, including diabetes assessment and training program

-- ii.
-Up to 3 hours per year of assessment and training following a change in your condition, medication or treatment when you get it from a program or provider with expertise in diabetes

 - e.
 Dietary or nutritional therapy

 - f.
-Routine foot care (see section 7.4.27)
+Routine foot care (see section 7.4.25)

-7.4.9 Diagnostic Procedures
+7.4.7 Diagnostic Procedures

 Services must be for treatment of a medical or mental health condition.
 Some of these procedures may need to be prior authorized.
 Diagnostic services include: